SQL WITH Clause (CTE): Complete Guide with Examples

 FROM categories c

-JOIN category_tree ct ON c.parent_id = ct.id
+JOIN category\_tree ct ON c.parent\_id = ct.id

-array_to_string(path, ' > ') as full_path,
+) SELECT id, name, array_to_string(path, ’ > ’) as full_path, depth FROM category_tree ORDER BY path

 CTE for Running Totals